Tracy Stone-Manning

-Tracy Stone-Manning (born 1965) is an American environmental policy advisor who is the current director of the Bureau of Land Management in the Biden administration.
+Tracy Stone-Manning (born 1965) is an American environmental policy advisor who served as the director of the Bureau of Land Management in the Biden administration from 2021 to 2025.

+Stone-Manning is the President of The Wilderness Society.

 Early life and education

 Stone-Manning was born in Springfield, Virginia.
 She earned a Bachelor of Arts degree in radio, television, and film from the University of Maryland, College Park, and a Master of Science in environmental studies from the University of Montana.

 Career

 From 1999 to 2006, Stone-Manning was the director of the Clark Fork Coalition, an environmental protection organization based in Missoula, Montana.
 She joined the U.S. Senate office of Jon Tester, serving as his regional director from 2007 to 2012 and acting state staff director and senior advisor in 2012.

 Upon taking office, Governor Steve Bullock appointed Stone-Manning to succeed Richard Opper as director of the Montana Department of Environmental Quality.
 From January 2013 to November 2014, Stone-Manning served as the director.
 From November 2014 to December 2017, she was the chief of staff for Montana Governor Bullock.
 Since 2017, Stone-Manning has worked for the National Wildlife Federation, first as associate vice president for public lands and then as a senior advisor for conservation policy.